Sphinx Productions

 The film Didgeridoo

-With great feeling, Ahmed Radwan projects musicians and their didgeridoos in traditional Austrian countryside scenes and in this way composes a documentary metaphor to the Australian home of the intrument.
+With great feeling, Ahmed Radwan projects musicians and their didgeridoos in traditional Alps countryside scenes and in this way composes a documentary metaphor to the Australian home of the instrument.

 The exceptional sounds of this instrument come from an unusual breathing technique, known as circular breathing.
 This film fully demonstrates how this works.
 But cultural aspects are not neglected.
-For instance, a Viennese “Gymnasium” school initiated a few years ago, with great enthusiasm of teachers and students alike, the first didgeridoo lessons.
-Didgeridoos are also available here in Austria, for example at “Musikhaus BERG.”
+For instance, a Viennese High school initiated a few years ago, with great enthusiasm of teachers and students alike, the first didgeridoo lessons.
+Didgeridoos are also available here in Europe.